cloudfoundry/docs-dev-guide/installcf/go-cli.html.md

 * Required arguments never have flags.
 * Optional arguments always have flags.
-* If there is more than one required argument, the order of required arguments matters.
+* When there is more than one required argument, their order matters.
 * Optional arguments can be provided in any order.

-For example, consider `cf create-service`, which has three required arguments that must be provided in order: `SERVICE`, `PLAN`, and `SERVICE_INSTANCE`.
+For example, `cf create-service`, which has three required arguments and you must provide them in order: `SERVICE`, `PLAN`, and `SERVICE_INSTANCE`.
 On the other hand, `cf push` has one required argument and several optional arguments.
 You can provide the optional arguments in any order.

+Command names have been made more specific and explicit to communicate what they do as clearly as possible.
+For example:

+* `cf map-route` replaces `cf map`.
+* `cf marketplace` replaces `cf m`.

+One improvement mainly of interest to developers is that `cf curl` is easier to use cf v6.

+* `curl` automatically uses the identity with which you are logged in.
+* `curl` usage has been simplified to closely resemble the familiar UNIX pattern.

-### <a id='aliases'></a> New Aliases ###
+### <a id='aliases'></a> New Aliases and Command Line Help Conventions ###

+cf v6 command aliases and command line help feature improved consistency and convenience.

 cf v6 introduces single-letter aliases for commonly used commands.
-For example, you can enter `cf p` for `cf push`, and `cf t` for `cf target`.
-You can see the alias for a command, if there is one, by running command line help.

-### <a id='help'></a> Command Line Help ###
+For example:

+* `cf p` is the alias for `cf push`.
+* `cf t` is the alias for `cf target`.

-Along with the streamlined command set and command nomenclature, cf v6 has more consistent command line help.
+cf v6 command line help introduces streamlined style conventions:

-The help follows these style conventions, which may differ from other forms of documentation:
+* User input is capitalized, as in `cf push APP`.
 * Optional user input is designated with a flag and brackets, as in `cf create-route SPACE DOMAIN [-n HOSTNAME]`.
-* User input is capitalized, as in `cf push APP`.

-Run `cf help` to view a list all cf commands and a brief description of each.
-To view detailed help for a command, add `-h` to the command line.
+Run `cf help` to view a list of all cf commands and a brief description of each.
+Run `cf <command-name> -h` to view detailed help (including alias) for any command.
 For example:

 <pre class="terminal">
 	$ cf push -h